 Get yourself a paper or online file to list and detail your financial position.

 “Instead of getting married again, I’m just going to find a woman I don’t like and give her a house.”

 Draft a getting out of debt plan

 Having a plan to get out of debt is like to be a good idea.

 Two common ways to deal with debt are the snowball or avalanche methods.
 Both involved making the minimum payments on all debts but then:

-For the snowball method, you pick the smallest debt and pay it off as quickly as you can.
-Then moving onto the next smallest debt and so on.
+For the snowball method, you pick the smallest debt and pay it off quickly.
+Then moving on to the next smallest debt and so on.

-For the avalanche, you pick the one with the highest interest rate and pay that down as fast as you can then move onto the next highest and so on until they are all gone.
+For the avalanche, you pick the one with the highest interest rate, pay that down as fast as you can, then move on to the next highest until they are all gone.